So you want an Executive resume that sets you apart.

 If you don't have a developed LinkedIn profile, don’t link to an empty one.
 It’s better to link to your personal portfolio website or active membership profile in an authoritative, industry-specific network.

 Point is, the link should work for you, not against you.
+But we strongly recommend to start working on your LinkedIn profile ASAP.

 2 Executive resume header examples